 The Company was incorporated under the Company Act (British Columbia) on May 6, 1963 and, on December 1, 1979, was amalgamated with subsidiary Whonnock Forest Products Limited.
 On January 1, 1988, a change in name from Whonnock Industries Limited to International Forest Products Limited occurred.
 On February 10, 2006, we transitioned under the Business Corporations Act (British Columbia).
 Effective on May 6, 2014, the Company's name was changed to Interfor Corporation.
-Our head office and our registered and records offices are located at Suite 3500, 1055 Dunsmuir Street, Vancouver, British Columbia, V7X 1H7.
+Our head office, principal address and records office are located at Suite 1600, 4720 Kingsway, Burnaby, British Columbia, V5H 4N2.

 Our significant indirectly wholly-owned subsidiary, Interfor U.S. Inc., is incorporated in the State of Washington and owns and operates our U.S. sawmills.
-Interfor Cedarprime Inc. (incorporated in the State of Washington) is also an indirectly wholly owned subsidiary of Interfor.
+Interfor U.S. Timber Inc. and Interfor Cedarprime Inc. (both incorporated in the State of Washington) are also indirectly wholly owned subsidiaries of Interfor.
 Directly wholly-owned subsidiaries include Interfor U.S. Holdings Inc. (incorporated in Washington), Interfor Sales & Marketing Ltd. (incorporated in British Columbia), and Interfor Japan Ltd. (incorporated in British Columbia).